-The quarterly financial statements, the half-year accounts and the financial statements for the year ended December 31 are presented to the Audit Committee and approved by the Board of Directors.
+The quarterly financial statements, the half-year accounts and the financial statements for the year ended December 31 are presented to the Audit Committee and approved by the Board of Directors

 4.3.4.
-Annual assessment process of procedures for the production of the Group financial statements and other accounting and financial information
+Annual Assessment Process of Procedures for the Production of the Group Financial Statements and Other Accounting and Financial Information

 The assessment of the effectiveness of the internal controls and procedures for the preparation of accounting and financial information is part of the Group Internal Control's annual appraisal.
+The referential of the Group controls is regularly adapted to the activities changes of the Group and its risks.